awsdocs/amazon-s3-userguide/doc_source/how-to-set-lifecycle-configuration-intro.md

        For more information about object name prefixes, see [Creating object key names](object-keys.md)\.
 For more information about object tags, see [Categorizing your storage using tags](object-tagging.md)\.
    + To apply this lifecycle rule to *all objects in the bucket*, choose **This rule applies to *all* objects in the bucket**, and choose **I acknowledge that this rule applies to all objects in the bucket**\.

+1. To filter a rule by object size, you can check **Specify minimum object size**, **Specify maximum object size**, or both options\.
+   + When you're specifying a **minimum object size** or **maximum object size**, the value must be larger than 0 bytes and up to 5TB\.
+You can specify this value in bytes, KB, MB, or GB\.
+   + When you're specifying both, the maximum object size must be larger than the minimum object size\.

 1. Under **Lifecycle rule actions**, choose the actions that you want your lifecycle rule to perform:
    + Transition *current* versions of objects between storage classes
    + Transition *previous* versions of objects between storage classes